 You can manage replication groups from the Groups page in the same way as other groups.
 For more information, see Chapter 17, Managing Groups of Instances.
-However, any slaves removed from a server group are automatically restored to that group.
-You can also add non-slaves to a replication grouping.
+However, any replicas removed from a server group are automatically restored to that group.